yash-suryarao/DevOps-Notes/1-DevOps Introduction.md

 ## Q) Difference between Statefull and Stateless application?
 =>
 __Stateful applications:-__
 Stateful applications save session/client data on the server, which can provide faster processing and imoroved performance.
-However, they require more memory and processing power to maintain session information, and can be more difficult to develop and maintain. <br>
+However, they require more memory and processing power to maintain session information, and can be more difficult to develop and maintain.
-__For example,__ <br>
+__For example,__
 - Online shoping carts:- Kepp track of what you put in them. <br>
 - Banking systems:- Keep track of account information.<br>
 - Social media sites: Display information based on a user's preferences.
 <br><br>
 __Stateless applications:-__
 Stateless applications don't save session data on the server, and instead rely on external entities like databases or cache to manage state.
-This can make them simpler to develop and maintain, and they often use fewer resources. <br>
+This can make them simpler to develop and maintain, and they often use fewer resources.
-<b>For example,</b> <br>
+__For example,__ <br>
 - File Transfer applications
 - Downloading